Meher Baba: Silence

 From 10 July 1925, until his death in 1969, Meher Baba was silent.
 He communicated first by using an alphabet board and later by unique hand gestures which were interpreted and spoken out by one of his mandali, often Eruch Jessawala.
 Meher Baba said that his silence was not undertaken as a spiritual exercise but solely in connection with his universal work.

 Man's inability to live God's words makes the Avatar's teaching a mockery.
 Instead of practicing the compassion he taught, man has waged wars in his name.
 Instead of living the humility, purity, and truth of his words, man has given way to hatred, greed, and violence.
 Because man has been deaf to the principles and precepts laid down by God in the past, in this present Avataric form, I observe silence.

 From 1925 until 1954 Meher Baba communicated by pointing to letters on an alphabet board.

 Meher Baba often signaled the moment "that he would 'break' his silence by speaking the 'Word' in every heart, thereby giving a spiritual push forward to all living things".

 When I break My Silence, the impact of My Love will be universal and all life in creation will know, feel and receive of it.
 It will help every individual to break himself free from his own bondage in his own way.
 I am the Divine Beloved who loves you more than you can ever love yourself.
 The breaking of My Silence will help you to help yourself in knowing your real Self.

 Meher Baba asserted that the breaking of his silence would be a defining event in the spiritual evolution of the world.

 When I speak that Word, I shall lay the foundation for that which is to take place during the next seven hundred years.

 On many occasions Meher Baba promised to break his silence with an audible word before he died, often stating a specific time and place when this would occur, but according to all contemporary accounts, Meher Baba remained silent until his death.
 His failure to break his silence disappointed some of his followers, while others viewed it as a test of their faith.
 Some of his followers speculate that "the Word" will yet be "spoken" or that Meher Baba broke his silence in a spiritual rather than a physical way.

 For many years Meher Baba asked his followers to undertake austerities on 10 July, the anniversary of the day his silence began, such as keeping silence, fasting, and praying.
 In his final Silence Day request to his followers in 1968, he asked only that they keep silent.
 Many followers continue to celebrate Silence Day by keeping silence in his honor.

+On July 10, 2026, the 101st anniversary of Meher Baba’s silence day was observed.